Pariahs no more? US reaches out to oil states as prices rise

 “We’re not going to separate our values and our interests,” Blinken told reporters Wednesday.
 “We’ve made that clear in everything we’ve done.
 But we’re working productively, constructively with those countries.”

 Saudi Arabia and the United Arab Emirates together could tap an additional 2 million barrels per day if they chose.
-But OPEC nations may be reluctant to increase production to make up for Russian shortfalls, since alienating Russia could make it harder for OPEC to wield its influence over oil prices.
+The United Arab Emirates said Wednesday it will urge OPEC to consider boosting oil output.
+But some OPEC nations may be reluctant to increase production to make up for Russian shortfalls, since alienating Russia could make it harder for OPEC to wield its influence over oil prices.

 Personalities aside, “the oil alliance between Russia and Saudi Arabia has worked out pretty well,” said Ottaway, the Saudi Arabia analyst.